 We will transfer up to 31 units of credit from the ABA accredited law school you attended prior to admittance to UC Davis.
 This number is equivalent to the number of units UC Davis students have completed after their first year of study.
 After you’ve been admitted, the law school Registrar will review your transcript and notify you by e-mail as to the number of units we will accept from your prior law school.

 Transfer students must complete any UC Davis first-year course(s) they have not taken previously within the first year of attendance at UC Davis.
 The UC Davis first-year curriculum is prescribed and provides the essential framework for subsequent legal study.
 These courses are Civil Procedure, Constitutional Law I, Contracts, Criminal Law, Legal Research and Writing, and Property and Torts.
 You must enroll in the course during the first semester it is offered after you enroll at UC Davis.
 For example, if the course is not offered in the fall semester of the academic year you begin your studies at UC Davis, you will be expected to enroll in the course during spring semester of your first year here.

 During your second and third year, you must take a Professional Responsibility course, complete a skills course, and complete an advanced writing requirement.
 You may enroll up to 17 units each semester; you will need 88 units to graduate.
-For important information on degree requirements, please see http://www.law.ucdavis.edu/current/registrar/degree-requirements.html
+These are degree requirements.

 Course Selection and Registration